torstees/MVtest/README.md

 There is one caveat when using MACH output for analysis: MV-Test requires Chromosome and Position for consistency in reporting.
 As such, the IDs inside .info files must be of the form: chrom:pos

-If RSIDs or solely positions are found, MVTest will exit with an error.
+If RSIDs or solely positions are found, MVtest will exit with an error.

-When running mvtest using MACH dosage on a cluster, users can instruct a given job to anlyze data from a portion of the files contained within the MACH dosage file list by changing the --mach-offset and --mach-count arguments.
+When running MVtest using MACH dosage on a cluster, users can instruct a given job to anlyze data from a portion of the files contained within the MACH dosage file list by changing the --mach-offset and --mach-count arguments.
 By default, the offset starts with 1 (the first file in the dosage list) and runs all it finds.
 However, if one were to want to split the jobs up to analyze three dosage files per job, they might set those values to --mach-offset 1 --mach-count 3 or --mach-offset 4 --mach-count 3 depending on which job is being defined.

 In order to minimize memory requirements, MACH dosage files can be loaded incrementally such that only N loci are stored in memory at a time.
 This can be controlled using the --mach-chunk-size argument.
-The larger this number is, the faster MVTest will run (fewer times reading from file) but the more memory is required.
+The larger this number is, the faster MVtest will run (fewer times reading from file) but the more memory is required.

 | **Flag(s)**                   | **Type** | **Description**                                                                                                                                                                     |
 |-------------------------------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|